acgetchell/CDT-plusplus/docs/RELEASING.md

 - `build` covers the Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC `just ci` matrix, the two Ubuntu parallel contracts, and the macOS viewer smoke contract.
-- `CodeCov` generates the GCC/LCOV report, retains its diagnostic artifacts, and requires the explicit OIDC upload to succeed.
-- `docs` runs the pinned generated-site validator without granting publication permissions to pull-request code.
 - `build / AddressSanitizer + UndefinedBehaviorSanitizer` and
   `build / LeakSanitizer` exercise the stable Linux sanitizer configurations.
 - `CodeRabbit` records the required review approval.